Please share far and wide!

 James Madison says it best: “If Men were angels, no government would be necessary.
 If angels were to govern men, neither external nor internal controls on government would be necessary.
 In framing a government which is to be administered by men over men, the great difficulty lies in this: you must first enable the government to control the governed; and the next place, oblige it to control itself.”

 In other words, men are not angels, which is why they need government.
-However, men in government are also not angels which is why there must be checks and balances, ambition counteracting ambition and ultimately, a Constitution setting to check government itself.
+However, men in government are also not angels which is why there must be checks and balances, ambition counteracting ambition and ultimately, a Constitution to check and confine government itself.

 The founders were setting out to do something that had really never been done before.
 They were attempting to thoughtfully, carefully, and rationally establish a government that would provide a peaceful, safe, and free habitation for their citizens.
 They knew that in order to do that, they’d need an outside source of law confining and restricting the government’s power by dictating to it exactly what government’s powers were.
 Anything outside of those assigned Constitutional powers would be arbitrary and arbitrary law is the enemy of a peaceful, safe and free people.